mjholub/LibRate/README.md

 All you need to do is [generate an age X25519 identity](https://github.com/FiloSottile/age) and then [encrypt the config file](https://github.com/getsops/sops#22encrypting-using-age) with SOPS.
 Don't forget to pass the `-c` flag if you decide to save the encrypted file under a new path.

-The following config paths will be automatically checked and not require passing a `-c` flag.
-These paths can either contain no or a .yml or .yaml extension.

-- "./config",
--     "./config/config",
--     "/etc/librate/config",
--     "/var/lib/librate/config",
--     "/opt/librate/config",
--     "/usr/local/librate/config",
--     ~/.local/share/librate/config",
--     ~/.config/librate/config"

 # IMPORTANT: Updating the app and instance administration